K-Regret Queries Using Multiplicative Utility Functions: Case Studies

 \section{Case Studies}

-In this section showcase the applicability of the MinVar algorithm by deriving the maximum regret ratio bounds when applying MinVar on $k$-regret queries with two special types of utility functions, the Cobb-Douglas function and the Constant Elasticity of Substitution (CES) function.
+In this section, we showcase the applicability of the MinVar algorithm to both MUFs and non-MUFs.
+We derive the maximum regret ratio bounds for applying MinVar on $k$-regret queries with a real world example of MUFs -- the Cobb-Douglas family of utility functions, and a closely related family of non-multiplicative utility functions -- the Constant Elasticity of Substitution (CES) family of utility functions.